 Dr. Rosaire Ifedi

-Dr. Rosaire Ifedi, assistant professor of foundations, inquiry and community education,joined the Ashland University faculty in 2008.
+Dr. Rosaire Ifedi, associate professor in the Department of Educational Foundations and Instruction, joined the Ashland University faculty in 2008.

 She examines the intersections of race, identity, gender and achievement in the lives of immigrant, transnational and second language learners as well as in the professional lives of those who educate them.
 She is author of African-born women faculty in the United States: Lives in contradiction (Edwin Mellen Press, New York, 2008).
 Dr. Ifedi teaches graduate program courses in curriculum, qualitative inquiry, education of ELL’s and global perspectives in education.
 The latter involves an optional study away of London - 2014 UK schools.